breaking down the housing crisis

 The rental housing crisis is a problem that needs to be dealt with.
 Politicians campaigned on it earlier this year, people protest about it, the news discusses it.
 To millennials, it has become the cynical centre of jokes revolving around the inability to find affordable housing in Toronto.

-But with the conversation quickly becoming number driven and convoluted, it can be heard to keep up.
+But with the conversation quickly becoming number driven and convoluted, it can be hard to keep up.

 What is the housing crisis?